 My entrepreneurial story began in the fourth grade.
 The year was 1995.
-My parents brought home a Packard Bell computer that featured a blazing fast 133 MHZ Pentium processor, a whopping 16 megabytes of memory, and a brilliant 14” CRT monitor.
-They also signed us up for Sunrise Net, the local internet service provider that gave us a full 20 hours per month of dial-up internet access.
+My parents brought home a Packard Bell computer that featured a blazing-fast 133 MHZ Pentium processor, a whopping 16 megabytes of memory, and a brilliant 14” CRT monitor.
+They also signed us up for Sunrise Net, the local internet service provider that gave us 20 hours per month of dial-up internet access.
 We got our first family computer, and it opened my eyes to a world of possibilities.

 Entrepreneurship Out of Necessity

 After a year of freelance writing, I launched a personal finance blog called American Consumer News that taught people how to get out of debt, save more money, and build long-term wealth.
-The site was got traffic by cross-promoting other personal finance blogs and through Web 2.0 social bookmarking websites like Digg, StumbleUpon, and Reddit.
+The site attracted an audience by cross-promoting other personal finance blogs and through social bookmarking websites like Digg, StumbleUpon, and Reddit.
 It made money by, as you might expect, getting people to click on banner ads.
-The project went so well that the blog made $75,000 the year that I graduated from college.
+My personal finance blog went so well that it made $75,000 during the year that I graduated college.

-I didn’t have the confidence to go all in on my internet business, so I pursued a master’s degree at Dakota State and did part-time work for a local web design firm.
-I also experimented with several other internet businesses, including an audiobook directory, a press release distribution service, a fundraising platform for animal welfare groups, other personal finance websites, and a tech news website, but nothing ever seemed to stick in the same way that American Consumer News did.
+I didn’t have the confidence to go all in on my internet business, so I pursued a master’s degree at Dakota State, taught web programming classes for the university, and did part-time work for a local web design firm.
+I also experimented with several other internet businesses, including an audiobook directory, a press release distribution service, a fundraising platform for animal welfare groups (GoGo Photo Contest), other personal finance websites, and a tech news website.
+However, nothing ever seemed to stick in the same way that American Consumer News did.

 From American Consumer News to MarketBeat

-In 2011, there was a major shake-up to Google’s algorithm and personal finance websites like mine took a major hit.
+In 2011, there was a major shake-up to Google’s algorithm called the “Panda Update” and personal finance websites like mine took a major hit.
 Half of my website traffic disappeared overnight, and I needed a new plan.
 There was one shining star remaining in my Google Analytics account, and that was a website called American Banking and Market News that did not rely on Google traffic in the traditional sense.
-It was a website that featured news about the stock market that got website traffic from Google Finance, MSN Money, Yahoo Finance, and other online portals that covered the stock market.
-Our writers would write articles about big companies like Apple and Citibank and those portals would feature them on their company profile pages.
+It was a website that featured news about the stock market and it received website traffic from Google Finance, MSN Money, Yahoo Finance, and other online finance portals.
+Our writers would write articles about big companies like Apple and Bank of America and those portals would feature our content on their company profile pages.
 People would then clickthrough to our website, read our articles, and some of them would make us money, by, as you might expect, clicking on banner ads.

 MarketBeat proper started out as a website called Analyst Ratings Network in early 2012.
 The idea was to create a central hub that our other websites and acquisition channels would funnel traffic to.
 That site would be the home for our email newsletters and subscription products that we sold to our email subscribers.
 Soon after, we launched a premium newsletter called MarketBeat Daily Premium and a software subscription offering called RatingsDB (now called MarketBeat All Access).
 However, we wouldn’t have the MarketBeat brand name until a few years down the road.

 With the early success of MarketBeat and support from my wife Karine, I made the entrepreneurial leap and quit my day job in late 2012.
-Our son Micah had been born a couple of months earlier, and his birth made me reflect on what my priorities were going to be moving forward.
+Our son Micah had been born a couple of months earlier.
+He was born very premature (10 weeks early, 3 lb, 1 oz birth weight) and his birth made me reflect on what my priorities were going to be moving forward.
 I wanted to be a great husband and dad, finish my seminary degree, and see what kind of business I could build with full-time effort and focus.
 In the following 18 months, I shutdown or sold my other side projects and businesses so that MarketBeat would be my sole entrepreneurial focus.

 MarketBeat’s business model hasn’t changed much since I launched the business in 2012.
-We publish news and information about the stock market in our newsletters, on our website, and in our app.
-We generate advertising revenue by promoting other financial products and getting people to click on ads.
+We publish news and information about the stock market in our newsletters, on our website, on YouTube, and in our app.
+We generate advertising revenue by promoting financial products and services.
 We also sell premium newsletters and subscription software products to our subscribers.
 That’s the business.

 What has changed is the scale that we operate.
 Over the years, we have become among the best in our industry at email marketing, audience building, and digital advertising.
-MarketBeat now has three million email subscribers and sends more than one million outbound clicks to advertisers each month.
-We have grown our team to thirteen employees and gross more than $25 million in top-line annual revenue each year.
+MarketBeat now has more than three million email subscribers and sends more than one million outbound clicks to advertisers each month.
+We have grown our team to sixteen employees and gross more than $30 million in top-line annual revenue each year.
 We are by far the largest digital media company in the Dakotas in terms of reach.
-We are in the process of building a new headquarters in downtown Sioux Falls.
+We recently built a new headquarters in downtown Sioux Falls.
 We don’t know exactly what our future looks like, but our mission will remain unchanged – empowering individual investors to make better stock trading decisions with real-time financial data and best-in-class research tools.